RoadWing FAQ

 Q: What advantage does the RoadWing offer over the stock shock?

 A: The dry weight of the Yamaha Road Star is between 677 – 743 lbs.
-The stock rear mono-shock is rated at 742 lbs.
+The dry weight of a Roadliner/Stratoliner is between 704-757 lbs.
+The stock rear mono-shock on a Road Star is rated at 742 lbs. and the Roadliner/Stratoliner isn’t much more than that.
 The dry weight of the Honda Gold Wing GL1800 is between 800-937 lbs.
-The stock rear mono shock is rated at 920 lbs.
-So just adding the RoadWing to your Road Star boosts your weight capacity 178 lbs.
+The stock rear mono shock is rated at 920 lbs – 1000 lbs.
+So just adding the RoadWing to your Road Star boosts your weight capacity 178 lbs+.
 In addition the RoadWing has a pre-load slave, which allows for increased load limit.

 A: RAP stands for Remote Adjustable Prel-oad.
 The RAP allows you to adjust the pre-load slave.
 An electric pump (RAP) is part of the set up on a Gold Wing GL1800.
 When I purchase used shocks, I most often get the electric pump (RAP) with the shock (not always).